NativeScript/docs-v7/ApiReference/ui/enums/README.md

 [Stretch](../../ui/enums/Stretch/) |
 [Visibility](../../ui/enums/Visibility/) | Represents the visibility mode of a view.
 [FontAttributes](../../ui/enums/FontAttributes/) | A flag enum that represents common font attributes.
+[DeviceType](../../ui/enums/DeviceType/) | Describes the type of a device [UpdateTextTrigger](../../ui/enums/UpdateTextTrigger/) | Represents an enumeration specifying when the text property of an EditableTextBase will be updated.
+[Accuracy](../../ui/enums/Accuracy/) | Specifies common accuracy values.